HackerHappyHour/reveal/README.md

 # reveal.js

-A framework for easily creating beautiful presentations using HTML.
+A framework for easily creating beautiful web-based presentations.
 [Check out the live demo](http://revealjs.com/).

->__Note:__ This repository was forked from [hakimel/reveal.js](https://github.com/hakimel/reveal.js) on 3/11/2019 to continue active development and feature contributions to reveal.js.
-Upstream This fork [is published](https://npmjs.com/package/@h3/reveal.js) on npmjs under the `@h3` scope.
+>__Note:__ This repository was forked from [hakimel/reveal.js](https://github.com/hakimel/reveal.js) on 3/11/2019
+to continue active development and feature contributions to reveal.js.
+Upstream of this fork [is published](https://npmjs.com/package/@h3/reveal.js) on npmjs under the `@h3` scope.
 See [CONTRIBUTING](CONTRIBUTING.md) for info on how to join [HackerHappyHour](https://github.com/HackerHappyHour) and contribute!

 ## @h3/reveal.js Roadmap:

-* Native Docker integration
-* ...
+The goal of @h3/reveal moving forward is to make it easier to use for non-developers and developers alike by modernizing how reveal is distributed, deployed, extended, and integrated.

+Our most important goals are currently tracked in our [projects][] and [milestones][].
+In particular the [v2 milestone][] looks to pull as many existing PR's from the upstream project as possible, and bring the reveal project up to speed with modern tooling, api design, and front-end features.

 ---